gdsrosa/search-app-deel/README.md

 ## Running the application in development mode

-To start your local webpack-dev-server run:
+To start your local dev-server run:

 ```zsh
 npm run dev